#seeyouleyte

 The pineapple

-Special thanks to Mr. Patrick Steven A. Buena, the perfect tour companion.
-Thank you also to the Tourism Promotions Board, the Department of Tourism, Provincial Government of Leyte, Local Government Unit of Inopacan, Local Government Unit of Baybay, SC Global, and Sabin Resort Hotel.
+A heartfelt appreciation to Mr. Patrick Steven A. Buena, the perfect tour companion.
+I extend my gratitude to the Tourism Promotions Board, the Department of Tourism, Provincial Government of Leyte, Local Government Unit of Inopacan, Local Government Unit of Baybay, SC Global, and Sabin Resort Hotel for making this enriching experience possible.
+Thank you all!

 Other Good Travels